 She froze here, and with each breath, it felt like she inhaled frost, the freeze lining her throat and stiffening her lungs.
 The bare skin of her fingers was flushed as she pulled her fur coat tighter.

 The other women eyed her with longing eyes.
 They shivered, their skin beat red by winter’s strong kiss.
 Only the king’s rooms were granted the warmth of a fire, the rest of the castle freezing.

 Soon she’d retreat to that room at the end of the hall and meet with the man who used her as his slave.
 She wanted nothing more than to run back to her room and never see his face again.

 But, despite her feelings, she walked up to the door.
 Raising a shaky hand, she readied herself to knock.
 Feeling hands slip around her waist, Ashleigh gasped.
 Her head turned toward the man holding her.

 Moving closer, Nicolas spoke into her ear in a deep, seductive tone.
 “Did you think you could hide from me, my love?”

 “I was not doing so, my lord,” she stammered, her breath quick with her fear.
 “You were the one who hid.”

 “Cloaked by the darkness of night, I shall surprise even the most delicate of creatures.”
-He began kissing her neck, his sharp fangs scraping her skin.
+He kissed her neck, his sharp fangs scraping her skin.
 She trembled in his arms.
 After a few seconds, he used his magic to teleport them to the next room.
 He took her hand and led her to the sofa.

-“I am cold as well.”
+“I am cold, as well.”